 Parameter Use to Display Spurious Interrupt Alerts = value Control alert messages about spurious interrupts.
 Supported values: ON, OFF.
 Default: ON.
 A spurious interrupt occurs when hardware in the server creates an interrupt that is defined and reserved for another device.
 Spurious interrupts generate the following message: Spurious hardware interrupt <number> detected.</number> This message indicates a serious error in the hardware.
 If your server console displays this message, remove all add-on boards and run SERVER.
 If the message doesn't appear, add the boards one at a time to determine the hardware creating the spurious interrupt.
 Then contact the vendor.
 Set the parameter to OFF while you are waiting for a resolution.
 You can set this parameter in the STARTUP.NCF file.

-Parameter Use to Display Lost Interrupt Alerts = value Control alert messages about lost interrupts.
+Display Lost Interrupt Alerts = value Control alert messages about lost interrupts.
 Supported values: ON, OFF.
 Default: ON.
 A lost interrupt occurs when a driver or board requests a service with an interrupt call and then drops the request before the CPU can respond.
 Lost interrupts generate the following message: Interrupt controller detected a lost hardware interrupt.
 This message indicates a hardware or driver problem that could degrade performance.
 Unload all drivers and then reload them one at a time to determine which driver has a problem.
 Then contact the vender of the driver.
 Set the parameter to OFF while you are waiting for a resolution.
 You can set this parameter in the STARTUP.NCF file.

-Pseudo Preemption Count = number Specify the number of times threads are allowed to make file read or write system calls before a relinquish is forced.
+Parameter Use to Pseudo Preemption Count = number Specify the number of times threads are allowed to make file read or write system calls before a relinquish is forced.
 Supported values: 1 to 4294967295.
 Default: 10.
 Global Pseudo Preemption = value Specify whether or not all threads use pseudo preemption.
 Supported values: ON, OFF.
 Default: OFF Minimum Service Processes = number Specify the minimum number of service processes the operating system can create without having to wait for the time specified by the New Service Process Wait Time parameter.
 Supported values: 10 to 500.
 Default: 10.

-Parameter Use to Maximum Service Processes = number Specify the maximum number of service processes that the operating system can create.
+Maximum Service Processes = number Specify the maximum number of service processes that the operating system can create.
 (View the number of service processes in MONITOR.)
 Supported values: 5 to 1000.
 Default: 40.
 Decrease this parameter temporarily if the server is low on memory.
 If the server is always low on memory, add memory.
 Increase this parameter if the number of service processes is at the maximum.
 Increasing this number helps only if more than 20 requests are being delayed simultaneously for a disk I/O to be completed.
 New Service Process Wait Time = number Specify how long the system should wait to make an allocation when it receives a request for another service process.
 Supported values: 0.3 second to 20 seconds.
 Default: 2.2 seconds.
-Automatically Repair Bad Volumes = value Specify whether VREPAIR runs automatically on a volume that fails to mount.
-Supported values: ON, OFF.
-Default: ON.
-This parameter must be set to ON for the NetWare operating system to run in the Enhanced Security configuration.
-If the Enable SECURE.NCF parameter is set to ON, the Automatically Repair Bad Volumes parameter is automatically set to ON at server startup.
-The Enable SECURE.NCF parameter is located in the Miscellaneous parameters.
-You can set this parameter in the STARTUP.NCF file.